adamtorres/nested-ansible/readme.md

 ## Create a simple VM

-This VM is "just" a simple Debian box.
+The included Vagrantfile describes a simple Debian box.
 The comments should, hopefully, explain what each line is for.

-    cat << EOF > Vagrantfile
-    # -*- mode: ruby -*-
-    # vi: set ft=ruby :

-    Vagrant.configure("2") do |config|
-      # buster == Debian 10.
-Latest at the time of Vagrantfile creation.
-      config.vm.box = "debian/buster64"
-      # Don't want vagrant constantly downloading box updates just for these throw-away tests.
-      config.vm.box_check_update = false
+In short:

+* uses Debian Buster 64bit
+* will not update the downloaded box in order to save on internet usage
-      # Do not set up a shared folder between the hose and guest.
+* does not set up a shared folder between host and guest
-      config.vm.synced_folder '.', '/vagrant', disabled: true
-      config.nfs.verify_installed = false
-      # Do not generate a new ssh key.
-Uses an insecure key.
-      config.ssh.insert_key = false
-      # Tells the guest to use an apt proxy - https://hub.docker.com/r/sameersbn/apt-cacher-ng
-      config.vm.provider :libvirt do |lv|
-        # Adding a lot of RAM as this VM will host other VMs.
+* uses a pile of RAM and CPU as this VM will host other VMs
-        lv.cpus = 4
-        lv.memory = 10240
-        # Am told these are required to nest VMs.
-        lv.nested = true
-        lv.cpu_mode = "host-model"
-        # Create a virtio channel for use by the qemu-guest agent (time sync, snapshotting, etc)
-        lv.channel :type => 'unix', :target_name => 'org.qemu.guest_agent.0', :target_type => 'virtio'
-      end

-      config.vm.define "blarg" do |vm|
-        vm.vm.hostname = "blarg.test"
-        vm.vm.network "private_network", ip: "192.168.33.10"
-      end
-    end
-    EOF
+* sets up a connection to the host so qemu-guest-agent will function
+* names the host "blarg.test" with ip 192.168.33.10

 Now, start the VM.
 If you don't already have the debian/buster64 box downloaded for libvirt, this might take a moment.